 Photios’ eighth century CE summary of the work is presented below in full – giant killer worms and all – in order to give a sense of the degree to which the amazing and unusual peoples of India were an important part of Ktesias’ sketch of the “wonders” of this strange far-off land that was virtually unknown at the time.

-Also presented below Photios’ summary are key passages from Pliny the Elder and Aelian (who deals with Indian hunting techniques in the discussion of animals).
+Also presented below Photios’ summary are key passages from Pliny the Elder and Aelian (who deals with Indian hunting techniques in the discussion of animals, on which see the more extensive entry on Aelian at this link).
 With Aelian (a second century CE Roman author who was very comfortable writing in Greek), we begin to see hints that the physician Ktesias likely worked with medical theories of the four humours to explain natural phenonena (and likely peoples as well), on which see also the Hippokratic author at this link.
 In some cases, Aelian also gives a better sense of the level of detail in Ktesias’ work, something that may be lost in Photios’ generalizing summaries.

 Works consulted: Andrew Nichols, “The Complete Fragments of Ctesias of Cnidus: Translation and Commentary with an Introduction” (Ph.D., Gainesville, FL, University of Florida, 2008) (link).